-The case for fair funding for schools has been made, and accepted by the government.
-F40’s Finance Managers Research Team (FMRT) has undertaken extensive work on a new, fairer funding formula, and has discussed proposals and modelling with the Education Funding Group at Department for Education.
+Once the case for fair funding for schools had been made by f40 (and other organisations), and accepted by the government, f40’s Finance Managers Research Team (FMRT) undertook extensive work on a new, fairer funding formula, and discussed proposals and modelling with the Education Funding Group at Department for Education.

-The proposal from the f40 group, which represents many of the lowest-funded education authorities, initially made the case for a national funding framework for schools, to be introduced from 2017/18, but the government has now delayed the implementation to 2018-19.
+The proposal from the f40 group, which then represented 42 of the lowest-funded education authorities, initially made the case for a national funding framework for schools, to be introduced from 2017/18, but the government was unable to meet this timetable and eventually announced that a new national funding formula would be implemented from 2018-19.

-f40 proposes a new model for distributing education funding in England which retains the existing Dedicated Schools Grant (DSG) structure with three blocks: Schools, Early Years and High Needs.
-The model allocates the funding available through a needs-based formula for each block, removing any reliance on historic spending patterns.
+f40 proposed a new model for distributing education funding in England which retained the existing Dedicated Schools Grant (DSG) structure with three blocks: Schools, Early Years and High Needs.
+The model allocated the funding available through a needs-based formula for each block, removing any reliance on historic spending patterns.

-The government provided an additional £390m in 2015/16 under the Fairer Schools Funding banner in acknowledgement of the unfairness of the current arrangements.
-They made it clear that the extra funding was a first step, a down-payment, towards a new national funding arrangement.
+In an initial campaign success, the government provided an additional £390m from 2015/16 under the Fairer Schools Funding banner.
+This was an acknowledgement of the unfairness of the then funding allocation arrangements.
+They made it clear that the extra funding was a first step, a down-payment, towards a new national funding formula.
 (Further information can be located in the Archive section.
 See Fairer Funding – background).

 f40’s modelling for a new formula is based on the following principles/features: